-Human Burials, Sacred Objects, and You!
+Human Burials, Sacred Objects, and You

-What This Means to You:
+What This Means to You

 In most cases, a landowner will not be certain if bones encountered are human or if they might be more than 50 years old.
-Individuals should make every effort to maintain the safety and security of the materials and then notify the local police immediately.
-If the human remains are older, and even if there is some question about whether they are human, the ASM should be notified and will assist law enforcement and the landowner in determining if the laws cited in this brochure apply to the situation.
+Individuals should make every effort to maintain the safety and security of the remains and then notify the local police immediately.
+If the human remains are older, and even if there is some question about whether they are human, ASM should be notified and will assist law enforcement and the landowner in determining if the laws cited in this brochure apply to the situation.

 *Object of National or Tribal Patrimony: an object with significant historical, traditional or cultural importance and which is central to the culture of an Indian Tribe or to Native Americans.
 Sacred object means: ...an object traditionally used in religious observances.

-Arizona State Museum
+Arizona State Museum / University of Arizona

 Tucson, AZ 85721-0026